 News

-The spin begins this coming Sunday, March 17th, 2 PM, Mountain, on donor supported CKUA Radio.
-Dial in for some Jazzy 78s from the crates on Roooy’s Record Room, revolving and revealing.
+The spin begins Sunday, October 6th, 2 PM, Mountain, on donor supported CKUA Radio.
+Dial in to check out a batch of Listener Highlights on Roooy’s Record Room, the show that continues to revolve.

 Listen Live!
 Or, this episode of RRR will be available ‘on demand’ for seven days after the first broadcast – ondemand.ckua.com.